zyxiao97/zyxiao97.github.io/_pages/publications.md

 Conference Publications
 ======
 - **Zhuoyu Xiao** and Uday V. Shanbhag. *Computing quasi-Nash equilibria via gradient-response schemes*. **The 7th Annual Learning for Dynamics & Control Conference**, (283) 2025, pp. 881-893.
-- **Zhuoyu Xiao**, Uday V. Shanbhag and Yue Xie. *A Parameter-Free Stochastic Extragradient Scheme with Linesearch for Stochastic Pseudomonotone Variational Inequalities*.
+- **Zhuoyu Xiao**, Uday V. Shanbhag and Yue Xie. *A parameter-free extragradient scheme with linesearch for solving stochastic pseudomonotone variational inequalities*.
 Submitted to **The 65th IEEE Conference on Decision and Control (CDC)**, 2026.

 <br>